 For example, if an acquirer applies IFRS 3 to a partial acquisition of a subsidiary that does not constitute a business, the consideration transferred includes any contingent consideration arrangements, and is recognised and measured at fair value at the acquisition date (IFRS 3.37).
 By contrast, contingencies incurred in an asset acquisition are recognised only if they meet the recognition criteria in IAS 37.
 As such, a provision is recognised only if it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation.
 If this condition is not met, no provision shall be recognised (IAS 37.14).
-As a result, contingent consideration in the form of milestone payments cannot be recognised until the milestone is reached, since the consideration is contingent upon future events that are beyond an entity's control.
+As a result, contingent consideration\in the form of milestone payments\in an asset acquisition\cannot be recognised until the milestone is reached, since the consideration is contingent upon future events that are beyond an entity's control.
+For example, in the pharmaceutical industry, due to a high uncertainty, it is not common to recognise a contingent consideration, as these milestone payments are often agreed at an early stage of a drug development and payments are not due until a much later date (e.g. upon drug approval).